-The Mizuno Hays Road Properties are a total of 79 +/- acres in size of the considered parcels.
-A development project is dedicating a conservation easement of approximately 10.46 +/- acres to SJCOG, Inc. for the habitat program.
+The K Hovnanian Mizuno Hays Road property under consideration totals 79 +/- acres with 10.5 acres already under a habitat easement.
+A development project is proposing dedicating a conservation easement of approximately 42 +/- acres to SJCOG, Inc. for the habitat program.
 The location of the property is in the Central Zone east of the City of Tracy and south of the City of Manteca on the east side of the San Joaquin River.
-The potential preserve is adjacent to existing SJCOG, Inc. Central Zone preserves, as also shown in the attachment 1 and 2.
+The potential preserve is adjacent to existing SJCOG, Inc. Central Zone preserves as also shown in the attachments 1 and 2.

-With the dedication, SJCOG, Inc. staff has written this draft Preserve Management Plan (PMP) to reflect the existing Preserve Management Plans (PMP) of the row and field crop preserves in the Central Zone for economy of scale for species under the SJMSCP.
-The draft PMP was written with the intent of purchasing a larger portion of the property (approximately 35-50 acres) soon (mid/late 2017) to compliment the dedication.
-The PMP has no specific enhancements for areas on the referenced property but future enhancements can be included later which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.
+With the dedication of the easement, SJCOG, Inc. staff has written this draft PMP to be consistent with the existing Preserve Management Plan on the property and nearby row and field crop/irrigated pasture preserves in the Central Zone for management economies of scale for species under the SJMSCP.
+The easement will serve for habitat for various species while providing mitigation for agricultural impacts under the habitat plan in the Delta and/or Central Zones.

+There have been historical records of Swainson's hawks and other species on/near the property in the California Natural Diversity Database (CNDDB).